AI-for-Education/fabdata-llm/README.md

             AZURE_OPENAI_ENDPOINT
             OPENAI_API_VERSION
         # will apply globally to all models that use the Anthropic API
-            ANTHROPIC_KEY
+            ANTHROPIC_API_KEY
+        # will apply globally to all models that use the Mistral API
+            MISTRAL_API_KEY
         ``````

-- You want to use the latest models from OpenAI, such as ```gpt-4-1106-preview``` and ```gpt-4-vision-preview```
+- You want to use the latest models, such as ```gpt-4-0125-preview``` and ```gpt-4-vision-preview``` from OpenAI, ```claude-3-opus-20240229``` from Anthropic, and `Mistral-large` (hosted on Azure AI)
-    - FabData-LLM supports the latest versions of both OpenAI's and Anthropics's APIs (1.1.1 and 0.7.0 respectively at the time of writing) and the latest models, including multi-modal models
+    - FabData-LLM supports the latest versions of OpenAI's and Anthropics's APIs (1.12.0 and 0.18.1 respectively at the time of writing) and the latest models, including multi-modal models
+    - FabData-LLM supports Mistral AI models hosted on Azure AI endpoints
 - You want all of this functionality in both sync and async applications
     - All LLMCaller objects have two call methods: ```call``` and ```acall```
     - ChatController object has two chat methods: ```chat``` and ```achat```